junxit/us-congress-bills-110/bill.md

   >       - **(vii)** Increasing hours of program operation, including—
   >         - **(I)** conversion of part-day to full-day; and
   >         - **(II)** number of weeks operated in a calendar year.
+  >       - **(viii)** Improving the compensation and benefits of staff of Head Start agencies in order to improve the quality of Head Start programs.
+  >       - **(ix)** Transportation costs associated with transporting Head Start children safely, except that—
+  >         - **(I)** no more than ten percent of funds under this paragraph may be used for such purposes;
+  >         - **(II)** a Head Start agency shall demonstrate efforts to leverage the costs of transportation through collaboration with other entities; and
+  >         - **(III)** a Head Start agency shall submit information to the Secretary describing how such use of funds is necessary to prevent reduction or termination of transportation services or, in the case of a Head Start agency serving a rural community, how such use of funds is necessary to improve services to such community.
   >     - **(C)** *Allocation*
   >       - **(i)** Funds reserved under subparagraph (A) shall be allotted by the Secretary as follows:
   >         - **(I)** 80 percent of such funds shall be allotted among the States in the same proportion as the Secretary allots funds among the States under paragraph (4) for the respective fiscal year.